 Here we used the formula

-which expresses the twisted linearity of the convolution product \eqref{convolution2} (c.f. \cite[Section~4(ii)]{BFN}).
+which expresses the twisted linearity of the convolution product \eqref{convolution2} (cf. \cite[Section~4(ii)]{BFN}).
 This completes the proof. \end{proof} The idea of the proof of \Cref{moduleprop} is similar to that of~\cite[Theorem 3.14]{Iritani}.
 However, since we do not assume $X^T$ is proper, we must take additional care when applying localization techniques.
 We begin with some preparations.